 Rental Cars, Parking & Gas

-I can’t say enough that I always recommend renting a car in Hawaii.
-It might be okay to skip a vehicle if you plan to stay in Oahu in the Honolulu/Waikiki area and not venture out of Honolulu often.
+I can’t say enough about how much I always recommend renting a car in Hawaii.
+It might be okay to skip a vehicle if you plan to stay in Oahu’s Honolulu/Waikiki area and not venture out of Honolulu often.
 Otherwise, you’ll need a car.
 Instead of sharing all the details here, you can check out why to rent a car in Hawaii.

 If you plan to use Uber or a taxi in Hawaii, factor that into your budget.
 I would not recommend doing it anywhere but Oahu, and even then, I think you should rent a car.
 I once had someone email me regarding my “why to rent a car in Hawaii” post and tell me that they were not renting a car because they were choosing to stay at their resort in Maui.

 You can do that, but why go all the way to Maui and never leave your resort?!
-Oh and by the way, resorts don’t have airport shuttles, so you’ll still have to pay for transfers.
+Oh, and by the way, most resorts don’t have airport shuttles, so you’ll still have to pay for transfers.

 You will really miss out if you never leave your resort!